No. 20 Squadron RAAF: World War II

 In September 1944, No. 20 Squadron became part of No. 76 Wing RAAF, along with Nos.
 42 and 43 Squadrons, and moved to Darwin, Northern Territory.
 All three squadrons operated Catalinas, their primary purpose being mine-laying.
 On the night of 30 September, a Catalina of No. 20 Squadron was shot down while attacking a ship at Pomelaa in the Dutch East Indies; the loss was compounded by the fact that one of the coordinators of the mining campaign, Lieutenant Commander P.E.
 Carr of the Royal Australian Navy, was aboard the plane and was captured by the Japanese.
 Another of the squadron's Catalinas went down on the night of 27/28 January 1945, possibly in a cyclone over the Timor Sea, during the campaign to mine Surabaya.
-In March, a detachment of four No. 20 Squadron aircraft, along with four from No. 43 Squadron, laid mines off the coast of southern China and Formossa as part of a No. 76 Wing offensive in this area; these operations were conducted from Leyte Gulf in the Philippines.
+In March, a detachment of four No. 20 Squadron aircraft, along with four from No. 43 Squadron, laid mines off the coast of southern China and Taiwan as part of a No. 76 Wing offensive in this area; these operations were conducted from Leyte Gulf in the Philippines.
 One of No. 20 Squadron's Catalinas was lost on the night of 7/8 March, most likely owing to bad weather rather than enemy action.
-Three of the squadron's aircraft mined the entrance to Hong Kong harbour on 8 April and, on 26 May, four of its Catalinas mined Wenchow harbour in China, the furthest north that any Australian aircraft infiltrated during the war in the Pacific.
+Three of the squadron's aircraft mined the entrance to Hong Kong harbour on 8 April and, on 26 May, four of its Catalinas mined Wenzhou harbour in China, the furthest north that any Australian aircraft infiltrated during the war in the Pacific.
 Three of its aircraft flew the RAAF's last mine-laying mission on 30 July.

 No. 20 Squadron's final wartime sortie was a patrol on 14 August 1945.
 Following the end of the war, the squadron operated in the transport role and ferried Australian prisoners of war home from various locations in South East Asia.
 It relocated to RAAF Station Rathmines, New South Wales, on 21 November.
 No. 20 Squadron flew its last mission, a transport flight to Balikpapan, on 21 January 1946, and disbanded at Rathmines on 27 March.